Q: How often should I change my transmission & primary fluid?

 Q: I bought and installed the BAKER F6R in my bike and the Reverse Solenoid wire broke and/ or pulled out of the solenoid.
 Why?

 A: Every case that we have seen this happen, the wires were tugged on or bent over the edge of the solenoid at some point in it’s life.
-Not necessarily by you the customer but as a result of shipping and handling somewhere down the line.
-We Since the launch of this program (12-07) we have changed the packaging method and added sleeves to protect them.
+Since the launch of this program (Dec 2007) we have changed the packaging method and added sleeves to protect them.
 We put the whole Reverse system through extensive testing both in a bike on the road, and in the shop using our testing equipment and found them to be durable for use for many years to come and we fully stand behind their quality and function characteristics.
 If you experienced any issues, or just had more questions, give our tech dept a call, 877.640.2004.

 Q: I keep having problems with my Inner Primary or Main Drive Gear Bearing seal leaking and I have tried a couple of different seals and still have had no luck.
 What can I do short of ripping the whole bike apart and buying a new case or inner primary?